mint-lang/hm-type-system/README.md

 type Number
 ```

-#### Composite Types
+### Composite Types

-Composite types are ones that compose other types and don't have any type variables (we learn about them later on).
+Composite types (aka records) are ones that compose other types and usually don't have any type variables (details about them later on).

 These types usually have key-value pairs (fields) which identifies the field and it's type.